Usage and Billing

 How calls are billed

 Phone calls are billed by the minute.
-We measure the actual duration of each call and aggregate usage before reporting to Stripe for billing.
+We measure the actual duration of each call and aggregate usage for billing.

 Minute aggregation